Additional Items

 Licensure by Endorsement

-Some psychology licensing boards offer licensure by endorsement based on certain credentials.
+Some psychology licensing boards offer licensure by endorsement based on specific credentials

 Endorsement Options